-Construction and Demolition Waste Management Rules, 2016 Rules to manage construction waste resulting from construction, remodeling, repair and demolition of any civil structure.
+ConstructionandDemolitionWasteManagementRules,2016 Rules to manage construction waste resulting from construction, remodeling, repair and demolition of any civil structure.
 SPCB Applicable Construction and demolition waste generated from the project construction shall be managed and disposed as per the rules Hazardous and other Wastes (Management and Transboundary Movement) Rules, 2015 Rules defines and classifies hazardous waste, and procedures for handling and storage Requires Pollution Control Board's consent for handling hazardous waste Provides procedures for recycling, reprocessing or reuse, import and export of HW Rules for development of treatment, storage, disposal facility (TSDF) for hazardous wastes CPCB and SPCB Applicable Used engine oil, gear oil, hydraulic oil, spent oil, lubricants etc. will be generated during construction and dredging operation as well as operation of diesel generator at camp site.
 The dredged sediments will be tested for toxicity (presence of heavy metals, pesticide residues, etc.).
-Desilted material is unlikely to be classified as hazardous waste Noise Pollution (Regulation and Control) Act, 1990 and Rules, 2000.
+Desilted material is unlikely to be classified as hazardous waste NoisePollution(RegulationandControl)Act,1990and Rules,2000.
 Standards for permitted level of noise during the day and night have been promulgated by the MoEFCC for various uses.
 SPCB Applicable Noise will be generated during project construction stage due to different activities.
 Adequate measures will be taken to reduce impact.
-Notification of Eco Sensitive Zones (ESZs): ESZs are of significant ecological importance, and to conserv and protect the natural resources and living beings, several zones are declared in the country as eco sensitive zones by notifications.
+Notification of Eco Sensitive Zones (ESZs): ESZs are of significant ecological importance, and to conserve and protect the natural resources and living beings, several zones are declared in the country as eco sensitive zones by notifications.
 Besides for specific reasons, buffer areas around protected areas (national park, wildlife sanctuaries etc.,) are also declared as ESZ in this notification.
-Restriction of activities (including construction, tree cutting, etc.) in the notified zones Any project activity located in ESZs will require prior permission from ESZ monitoring committee e Forest Department, GoM and MoEFCC Applicable None of the project activity falls within declared ESZ However any project road abutting any ESZ should get prior clearneces from relevant forest and wildlife authority.
+Restriction of activities (including construction, tree cutting, etc.) in the notified zones Any project activity located in ESZs will require prior permission from ESZ monitoring committee Forest Department, GoM and MoEFCC Applicable None of the project activity falls within declared ESZ However any project road abutting any ESZ should get prior clearneces from relevant forest and wildlife authority.
+Manufacture, Storage, and Import of Hazardous Chemical Rules, 1989 -Defines hazardous chemicals - stipulates rules, procedures to manufacture, storage and import of hazardous chemicals -requires permission, authorization from various agencies if the total storage exceeds specified quantity; requires emergency management plan Various agencies Applicable Use and storing of any kind of hazardous chemical beyond permissible limit during construction, or dreding or any other project activity, will trigger this rules) Notification for use of fly ash, 2003 and Reuse large quantity of fly ash discharged from thermal power plant to minimize land use for disposal.
+MOEF Applicable Presence of TPPs within 300km radious of proposed project activities may be there.